Nijin22/unnamed-finance-manager/README.md

 > **NOTE: Early in development**
 >
-> This project is still super early into devlopment and currently suited for end users.
+> This project is still super early in development and currently **not** suited for end users.
 If you're interested in
 > contributing just open a [GitHub issue](https://github.com/Nijin22/unnamed-finance-manager/issues) and let me know
 > about your idea.
 I'll be sure to help you get anything working! :)